 Texas Medical Center Library

 The Texas Medical Center Library (TMC Library) serves as the accredited library for several Texas Medical Center institutions and is the primary library for UTHealth Houston faculty and students.
-The Library is also home to the John P. McGovern Historical Collections and Research Center, consisting of rare books ranging from the 1500s to the early 20th century, and collections on the history of the TMC, foundations of medicine, rheumatology, public health, psychiatry, and the effects of radiation.
-The mission of the library is to bring together resources, information, and professional expertise to provide innovative support for the acquisition, management, and delivery of biomedical knowledge to the institutions of the Texas Medical Center.
+The TMC Library is also home to the John P. McGovern Historical Collections and Research Center, consisting of rare books ranging from the 1500s to the early 20th century, and collections on the history of the TMC, foundations of medicine, rheumatology, public health, psychiatry, and the effects of radiation.
+The mission of the TMC Library is to bring together resources, information, and professional expertise to provide innovative support for the acquisition, management, and delivery of biomedical knowledge to the institutions of the Texas Medical Center.